wawhal/discord-chuck-norris/README.md

 Type `!joke` in the server chat and see the magic :)

+## Modification

+This project can also be used as a starter for building more complex Discord bots.
+The source code for the bot lies in the `microservices/bot/app/src/` directory.

+You might also want to look at the Dockerfile and the k8s.yaml at `microservices/bot/` if you are to add some extra packages or environment variables.

 ## References

 1. Special thanks to "bwmarrin" for the [discord bindings for golang](https://github.com/bwmarrin/discordgo).